bitbar/test-samples/samples/testing-frameworks/appium/client-side/javascript/biometricInstrumentation/webdriver.io/README.md

 ### Add your apiKey to `./.credentials.json`

-Create a file called ".credentials.json" in the project's root and add your testdroid apiKey to it as described below:
+Create a file called ".credentials.json" in the project's root and add your Bitbar apiKey to it as described below:

 ```json
 {